NSXC/corewebserver/README.md

 # corewebserver
-A core API used for talking to MySQL
+A core API used for talking to MySQL.
+This a common SQL Template that I use for my APIs in rust